Workshop ProgramJump down to: Monday | Tuesday | Wednesday

 1:30-2:50 Mapping your career: Choices, balance, and action planning, Stearns Central 178

-Given where you are in your career and what you have learned at this workshop, reflect on your long term goals or "dream job."
+Given where you are in your career and what you have learned at this workshop, reflect on your long-term goals or "dream job."
+What are your shorter-term goals?
 What are your next steps?
 What advice would help you most at this point?

 2:50-3:10 Break, Stearns Central